 - 1. You must select a book that is at least 250 pages. - 2.
 You must find at least one review in a newspaper, magazine, or online (do a Google search using the book's title along with the word review).
-Libraries (Canton, Waynesville, Maggie Valley) will let you use their computers, if you are polite.
-Cut out or print this review and bring it to the first class meeting, along with your book. - 3.
+Libraries (Canton, Waynesville, Maggie Valley) will let you use their computers if you are polite.
+Cut out or print this review and bring it to the first class meeting, along with your book.
+The review must be from an accredited source (Amazon.com Editorial Reviews, The New York Times, etc.) - 3.
 Be prepared to say something intelligent about the book that goes beyond just the plot.
 Think about connections with real people and things that you know and be able to explain how the book connects.
 To say it does not connect to anything is not acceptable.
-On the first day of class you will be asked construct an argument (not a quarrel) that maintains the book (although fiction) connects with the real world in some way.
-THINK about the book, don't just read it. - 4.
+On the first day of class, you will be asked construct an argument (not a quarrel) that maintains the book (although fiction) connects with the real world in some way.
+THINK about the book; don't just read it. - 4.
 Create and bring with you two discussion questions (and answers) that a teacher might ask about the book if it had been assigned in class.
+A discussion question is one that requires thoughtful insight as an answer not one word.
+Discussion questions are just that discussion.

-Obviously, some of you may read the same titles.
-That's OK, but each of you must have a copy of whatever titles you read.
+Obviously, some of you may read the same title.
+That's OK, but each of you must have a copy of whatever you read.